 $100 Annual Credit for Saks Fifth Avenue: Each year of card membership, you will receive two $50 credits to be used at Saks Fifth Avenue stores.
 One $50 credit will be available from January through June, with another available from July through December.
 Read our post on 7 ways to use your Saks Fifth Avenue credit.

 $300 Equinox Gym Credit: Receive up to a $300 credit annually to use for Equinox gym memberships or a digital subscription to Equinox+.

 $155 Walmart+ Credit: Get up to a $12.95 monthly Walmart+ membership with a statement credit after you pay for Walmart+ each month.

 Hilton Honors & Marriott Bonvoy Gold Elite Status: Just for holding the Platinum Card you will receive complimentary Marriott Bonvoy and Hilton Honors Gold Elite status without having to meet any stay requirements.
-We think Hilton Honors Gold Elite status is the best mid-tier hotel program.
-Free breakfast during your travels for you and a guest free breakfast during your international travels or a daily on-property credit in the U.S.
+We think Hilton Honors Gold Elite status is the best mid-tier hotel program, getting you and a guest free breakfast during your international travels or a daily on-property credit in the U.S.